Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Introduction

 \section{Introduction}

-Insurance fraud costs insurance companies billions every year.
-This inflated cost is eventually integrated in the premium and hence passed on to the clients.
+Fraud costs insurance companies billions every year.
+This cost is eventually integrated in the premium and hence passed on to the clients.
 In the United States, the Coalition Against Insurance Fraud estimates that fraud costs more than \$ 300 billion per year \citep{CAIF21}.
 The Federal Bureau of Investigation (FBI) estimates that non-health insurance fraud is worth more than \$40 billion annually \citep{FBI21}.
-In the EU, the European (re)insurance federation estimates that insurance fraud amounts to € 13 billion euros yearly and that the total of all cases of fraud---both detected and undetected---amounts to 10\% of the total claims expenditure in Europe \citep{insuranceeu21}.
+In the EU, the European (re)insurance federation estimates that insurance fraud amounts to \euro{} 13 billion annually and that the total of all cases of fraud---both detected and undetected---amounts to 10\% of the total claims expenditure in Europe \citep{insuranceeu21}.
 In the United Kingdom, the Association of British Insurers reported that in 2021 alone, insurers detected 89,000 dishonest insurance claims valued at £ 1.1 billion \citep{ABIFraud21}.

-An effective strategy to detect and prevent fraud is critical for insurance companies to reduce their costs and gain a competitive advantage with a lower insurance premium.
+An effective strategy to detect and prevent fraud is critical to reduce costs and gain a competitive advantage with a lower insurance premium.
 Supervised and unsupervised learning methods have been the most popular approaches to (insurance) fraud since the 1990s \citep{bolton2002statistical}.
 These approaches aim to exploit historical patterns to predict fraudulent cases for further inspection.
-However, these approaches assume that historical insurance claims are \textit{independent and identically distributed} (i.i.d.).
+These approaches assume that historical insurance claims are \textit{independent and identically distributed} (i.i.d.).
+However, this is not suited for effective identification of fraud hubs, which are of interest, not only for insurance companies, but also for law enforcement agencies, since organised insurance fraud is used to launder money and/or fund further criminal activities.

-More recently, graph-based methods have offered new avenues for detecting unexplored patterns and have become a popular method to insurance fraud detection~\citep{oskarsdottir2020social,campoEngine,deprez2024insurance}.
+Graph-based methods have offered new avenues for detecting unexplored patterns and have become a popular method to insurance fraud detection~\citep{oskarsdottir2020social,campoEngine,deprez2024insurance}.
 Unlike traditional methods, graph-based methods explicitly model the relationships between individuals, making them appropriate for detecting organized insurance fraud, where multiple parties collaborate to commit fraud \citep{sadowski2014fraud}.

-The effective identification of fraud hubs is of interest, not only for insurance companies, but also for law enforcement agencies, since organised insurance fraud is used to launder money and/or fund further criminal activities.